Jorge Soler Player Props: Marlins vs. Braves

 Jorge Soler At The Plate

-- Soler has eight doubles, five home runs and 11 walks while batting .221.
+- Soler is hitting .212 with eight doubles, five home runs and 11 walks.

-- Soler has driven in a run in six games this season (22.2%), including two games with multiple runs batted in.
+- Soler has driven in a run in six games this year (21.4%), including two games with multiple runs batted in.

-- In 10 of 27 games this season, he has scored, including multiple runs once.
+- In 10 of 28 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.